The Benefits of Review Management

-A customer engagement strategy is essential for building your business in today’s online world.
-By offering quality engagement throughout the customer journey, businesses can build loyalty and create advocates for your brand.
-In this age of the empowered customer, bad service, or even a single bad experience can be exponentially amplified through consumer reviews.
+A customer engagement strategy is essential for building your business in today's online world.
+By offering quality engagement throughout the customer journey, businesses can build loyalty and create advocates for their brand.
+In this age of the empowered customer, bad service or even a single bad experience can be exponentially amplified through consumer reviews.
 Likewise, positive customer engagement and reviews can be sales gold and lead to a strong referral pipeline.
-In today’s world, the digital word of mouth is king.
+In today's world, digital word of mouth is king.

 Generating reviews and referrals not only fosters growth and loyalty, but they allow you to identify and address angry customers by ensuring that they are communicated within a timely fashion.
 According to a study done by Bazaarvoice, 7 in 10 people said that merely responding to bad reviews is likely to change the initial perception and could potentially turn those upset into loyal customers.

-Therefore we wanted to take a look at some of the benefits and the underlying pitfalls of review generation, and then subsequently address the 5 key steps to generating more reviews and show how BrandRep’s review generation platform helps our clients build and manage their online reputation, garners feedback, and helps to increase their online ratings.
+Therefore, we wanted to look at some of the benefits and underlying pitfalls of review generation and then address the 5 key steps to generating more reviews.
+This shows how BrandRep's review generation platform helps our clients build and manage their online reputation, garners feedback, and helps to increase their online ratings.
 It is time to grow your business through word of mouth.

 The Benefits of Review Marketing are Obvious

 A review or referral cost is almost nil, meaning that they deliver the lowest cost per lead.
 Moreover, referrals have been shown to have a higher conversion rate than traditional advertising.
 They can ease the sales process of converting prospects to clients.
 In today's digital world, consumers can research your company long before you engage them in the sales process.
 You won't have to sell your brand or justify your pricing when their research of reviews has already done it for you.